hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ```
 Note that resetting registrations also resets the container's auto registration flag.

-> Important: Resetting a container or scope has no effect whatsoever on anything that's alreay been resolved by Factory.
+> Important: Resetting a container or scope has no effect whatsoever on anything that's already been resolved by Factory.
 It only ensures that the *next* time a Factory is asked to resolve a dependency that dependency will be a new instance.

 ## Pushing and Popping State